ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Wes Eddy for advice and early reviews.
+Thanks to Wes Eddy for discussions, advice, and early reviews.

 --- fluff